 Late Renewals and Back Journals

 If you renew having missed a journal, you will receive a copy with your new card, and your membership period will be backdated in accordance with the above Late Renewal Fee payment conditions.
-However, if you have missed more than one issue, only the most recent journal will be sent with your new card (but see note * below) and your next renewal date will be set accordingly, again having regard to whether or not the Late Renewal Fee has been paid.
+However, if you have missed more than one issue, only the most recent journal will be sent with your new card and your next renewal date will be set accordingly, again having regard to whether or not the Late Renewal Fee has been paid.
 For details of how to obtain copies of back journals, see here.